 You can access your POS system directly from a web browser on your PC, or laptop (these are called web POS) or in some cases, via a POS application on touchscreen monitors and mobile devices like iPad (mobile POS), while the backend can be accessed through any web browser.

 Cloud POS is quickly growing in popularity because shop owners and store associates can sell, check and use sales data from anywhere as they are being updated in real-time in the cloud.

 For example, inventory management is a typical challenge for retail businesses, especially if you own multiple stores.
 In a cloud-based POS system, sales and inventory information is synced to the central database automatically in real-time, which allows for better inventory management and can significantly reduce human error.

 Furthermore, cloud POS is less bulky to set up and usually compatible with most point of sale hardware, including printers, cash register drawers, etc. Thus, cloud-based POS is more convenient but costs significantly less.

 Cloud POS vs. Traditional POS

 Let’s look at the pros and cons of a cloud-based POS system compared to a locally hosted POS system.

 Cloud-based: Many POS providers offer a free trial before you decide to purchase it or not.
 You can sign up for a free trial online, then access to your POS on your browser or download the POS app to your devices and use it straight away.

-Cloud-based: Often requires the Internet connection to work, but some cloud POS have the ability to work offline, then sync the new data to the cloud when back online.
-Different POS apps are compatible with PC, laptop, iPad, or Android but some POS apps can work with many devices.
-These POS apps updated automatically – you just need to make sure you’re using the latest version.
+Cloud-based: Often requires an Internet connection to work, but some cloud POS have the ability to work offline, then sync the new data to the cloud when back online.
+Different POS apps are compatible with PC, laptops, iPads, or Android but some POS apps can work with many devices.
+These POS apps update automatically – you just need to make sure you’re using the latest version.

 On-site: Requires own physical server (for instance, a computer hard drive) set up on your business premises and can function without an internet connection.
 Updates need to be done manually.